randyzwitch/Twitter.jl/README.md

 ##Code examples

-See [tests.jl](https://github.com/randyzwitch/Twitter.jl/blob/master/tests/tests.jl) for example function calls for simple examples.
+See [tests.jl](https://github.com/randyzwitch/Twitter.jl/blob/master/tests/tests.jl) for example function calls.
 More detailed examples will be provided at a later date once API is finalized.

 ##Testing